heymynameisrob/Mindera-Design-Agency-Website/content/how-we-help/growth-sprint.md

 ---
-title: "Growth Accelerator Sprint"
+title: "Growth Design Sprint"
-tagline: "Unlock your growth potential faster than ever before"
+tagline: "Find unmet customer needs and drive growth"
 description: "No question stalled growth is one of the most detrimental and damaging problems for toady's companies, from small startups to large enterprises.
 It is reported that when a companies growth stalls they lose, on average, 74% of their market capitalization."
 heroImg: "Lead-Growth"
 weight: 3